deepln-io/longbridge-goapi/README.md

 # Long Bridge Broker Golang API

-Long Bridge is a promising broker emerging in the market with first rate trading app.
-Recently (May 10, 2022) they have released the OpenAPI for quants https://longbridgeapp.com/en/topics/2543341?channel=t2543341&invite-code=0VMCD7.
+Long Bridge is a promising broker emerging in the stock market with first rate trading app.
+Recently (May 10, 2022) they released the OpenAPI for quants https://longbridgeapp.com/en/topics/2543341?channel=t2543341&invite-code=0VMCD7.

-This is a go implementation of full long bridge broker API based on the document in https://open.longbridgeapp.com/en/docs by the quantitive trading team from Deep Learning Limited.
+This is a go implementation of full long bridge broker APIs based on the document in https://open.longbridgeapp.com/en/docs.

 For API in other languages, please refer to longbridge's official github site at https://github.com/longbridgeapp.

 ## Features

-- Support full long bridge APIs to access trading, quote, portfolio and real time subscription.
+- Support full long bridge APIs for trading, accessing to account portfolio and subscribing real time market data.
-- Maintain auto reconnection of long connection for trading, quote and subscriptions.
-- Support connection through both secured web socket and TCP.
 - Strong typed APIs.
+- Maintain auto reconnection of long connection for trading and quote subscriptions to fit for full automatic production environment.
+- Support both secured web socket and TCP connection.
 - Pure golang implementation.